jburzynski/TypeGenDocs/source/programmaticalapi.rst

 Programmatical API
 ==================

-If the :doc:`Command Line Interface <cli>` doesn't meet your requirements, or you just want to generate TypeScript files from the code level, you can use the TypeGen file generator class, located in TypeGen.Core assembly.
+If the :doc:`Command Line Interface <cli>` doesn't meet your requirements, or you just want to generate TypeScript files from the code level, you can use the programmatical API located in TypeGen.Core assembly.

 The Generator class
 ===================